lukapopijac/pocket-cube-optimal-solver/README.md

 a solution withing allowed depth.
-As heuristic calculation made with pattern databases is not [consistent][3], it is possible to have a situation where IDA* will explore too much of a subtree of seemingly good node with small heuristic value __WHICH__ too much underestimate the real distance to the solution.
+As heuristic calculation made with pattern databases is not [consistent][3], it is possible to have a situation where IDA* will explore too much of a subtree of seemingly good node with small heuristic value that too much underestimate the real distance to the solution.

 To improve the IDA* search in this regard, I adjusted the search algorithm